-The COVID-19 Coronavirus outbreak in the United States has caused the Governor of the State of New Jersey to mandate closures and a curfew for all nonessential citizens and businesses.
-The management of the Authority (which is essential) has evaluated the impact of the situation and has determined that there is no adverse impact on its January 31, 2022 financial statements (audited).
-Financial impact for fiscal year 2022-2023 should be minimal.
+The COVID-19 Coronavirus outbreak in the United States caused the Governor of the State of New Jersey to mandate closures and a curfew for all nonessential citizens and businesses.
+The management of the Authority (which is essential) has evaluated the impact of the situation and has determined that there is no adverse impact on its January 31, 2023 financial statements (audited).
+For fiscal year 2023-2024, no adverse financial impact is anticipated.
 A significant portion of the revenue to support the Authority operations is member assessment which as of the date of the report have all been received for the year.